 Aeroplan Super Elite Core Benefits

-The full suite of benefits for Super Elites can be found on the Air Canada website and is also outlined in our guide to Aeroplan Elite Status.
-Super Elites enjoy the privileges afforded to all lower tiers and also get extra perks.
+The full suite of benefits for Super Elites can be found on the Air Canada website, and it’s also outlined in our guide to Aeroplan Elite Status.
+Super Elites enjoy the privileges afforded to all lower tiers, and also get exclusive perks.

 Core Benefits, which do not need to be selected, are awarded immediately upon meeting the SQM/SQS and SQD requirements.
-Here, the most valuable benefits include: free changes and cancellations for Aeroplan bookings, Concierge service, eUpgrade enhancements, and Priority Rewards benefits.
+Here, the most valuable benefits include: free changes and cancellations for Aeroplan bookings, Concierge service, eUpgrade enhancements, and Priority Rewards.

 Free Changes/Cancellations on Aeroplan Bookings